emmastrand/Tanzi_eDNA/scripts/01-ampliseq_metabarcoding.md

 12S primer sequences (required)
 Below is what we used for 12S amplicon sequencing at UNH (MiFish).
 Ampliseq will automatically calculate the reverse compliment and include this for us.

 MiFish 12S amplicon F: GTCGGTAAAACTCGTGCCAGC
 MiFish 12S amplicon R: CATAGTGGGGTATCTAATCCCAGTTTG

+This was 2x250 bp sequencing - max length of reads is 250 bp.

 Run nf-core/ampliseq (Cutadapt & DADA2):